Financial assistance for full-time French courses for immigrants

 Financial assistance for your transportation

-You could receive financial assistance for your transportation to and from your training location.
+You could receive financial assistance for transportation between your home and your training location if you are receiving money:

 • From Employment Insurance;